 3. Take Digestive Enzymes That Contain Lactase

 Lactase is the enzyme that is lacking in the digestive tract for individuals suffering from lactose intolerance.
-According to a study published in the Alternative Medicine Review, digestive enzyme supplementation can aid in the breakdown of fats, carbs and proteins, assisting in efficient digestive function
+Digestive enzyme supplementation can aid in the breakdown of fats, carbs and proteins, assisting in efficient digestive function

 Taking specially formulated digestive supplements provide a safe treatment for digestive malabsorption disorders, including lactose intolerance.